On the minimal extension and structure of weakly group-theoretical braided fusion categories: Introduction

 This paper was written during a visit of the second named author at University of Oregon supported by China Scholarship Council (Grant no.201806140143), he appreciates the Department of Mathematics for their warm hospitality.
 The work of V.~O. was partially supported by the HSE University Basic Research Program, Russian Academic Excellence Project '5-100' and by the NSF grant DMS-1702251.
+Z. Yu was supported by NSFC (no.12101541), NSF of Jiangsu Province (no.BK20210785), and Natural Science Foundation of Jiangsu Higher Institutions of China (no.21KJB110006).
+We also thank the referees for useful comments.